OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

                 // Prevents this host process from terminating so services keep running.
                 Thread.Sleep(Timeout.Infinite);

-                // **** Ensure that the ElasticSearchListner instance is not garbage-collected prematurely GC.KeepAlive(esListener);
+                // **** Ensure that hello ElasticSearchListner instance is not garbage-collected prematurely GC.KeepAlive(esListener);
             }
             catch (Exception e)